sinnie/learn_web_dev/react.md

 # React.js

 React.js is a javaScript library for building sophisticated user interfaces for large, dynamic web applications.
 It works by building a hierarchy of components and then inserts them into the DOM.
 Whenever a component’s state changes, React will re-build the component hierarchy and update the DOM.
 Conceptually, it’s like refreshing the page.
-* A core theme of react is component hierarchies and one-way data binding.
+* A core theme of React.js is component hierarchies and one-way data binding.
 The idea is that you can create your own HTML elements that have customized functionality.
 You can think of them closely as Angular directives that you can nest.
 * React.js provides a template language and some function hooks to essentially render HTML.
 React components allow you to create HTML tags that can contain custom functionality.
-Reusing components is a key idea behind react, so each instantiated component receives its own scope, which allows you to reuse your components as many times as you would like without worrying about variable collisions and other typical scope-sharing conflicts
+Reusing components is a key idea behind React.js, so each instantiated component receives its own scope, which allows you to reuse your components as many times as you would like without worrying about variable collisions and other typical scope-sharing conflicts
-* Although React.js is powerful, you cannot build a fully functional dynamic application with react alone
+* Although React.js is powerful, you cannot build a fully functional dynamic application with React.js alone
 * React.js provides a hierarchy of components that encapsulate presentation, state, and behavior.
 * One-way data binding where only changes to state are immediately propagated to the presentation.